 22 Jun Cowl Twist Jersey

-Posted at 15:35h in Creative Pattern Making, Introductory, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 15:35h in Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 About two years ago, in a Draped Dress Patterns workshop, this jersey style came into being.
 A combination of Cowl and Twist Drape, it proved to be a fabulous idea for students dealing with their first ever drape pattern.
 Using my knit block for these early drape patterns is always a plus.
 There is never any question about… ‘ what to do with the darts!’.
 If you’d like to learn my method for creating Twist Drape Patterns I have a detailed worksheet for making Jersey Twist Patterns.
 For just a few dollars you’ll get the same training you’d get if you came to the workshop in my studio.